camptocamp/c2cgeoportal/doc/developer/debugging.rst

 - You manually run `./build --upgrade <target_version>`;
 - This script downloads the `./upgrade` script from target branch on GitHub;
 - The freshly downloaded `./upgrade` script pull images from Docker Hub;
-- The `c2cupgrade` tool is runned from the fresh pulled image.
+- The `c2cupgrade` tool is ran from the fresh pulled image.

 Note that this does not offer you the possibility to interfere or debug anything.